DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README.md

     4.1 Verify the Client Credentials Token

      You can request an access token using the Client-Credentials flow to verify the format of the token.
-     This token is used for the deployment between Decision Center and the Decision Server Console:
+     This token is used for the deployment of rulesets from the Business Console:

     ```shell
     ./get-client-credential-token.sh -i $CLIENT_ID -x $CLIENT_SECRET -n $KEYCLOAK_SERVER_URL